Designed a provider comparison tool to reduce decision-making time and increase appointment bookings

 users left without booking when overwhelmed

-Conducted a collaborative session to rank the decision making factors for a user based on existing research and human mental model
+I conducted a collaborative session to rank the decision making factors for a user based on existing research and human mental model to avoid bias

 DIRECTION 1